robo-ai/roboai-python-cli/README.md

 Testing a bot is also probably in your pipeline.
 And this is possible with the **test** command.

 ```
-robo-bot test [language-code]
+roboai test [language-code]
 ```

 It'll test the bot with the conversation_tests.md file you have stored in your tests folder.
 The results will be stored in the language sub-directory.
-Besides Rasa's default results, robo-bot also produces an excel file with a confusion list of mistmatched intents.
+Besides Rasa's default results, roboai-cli also produces an excel file with a confusion list of mistmatched intents.

 ##### Interactive learning #####